xtelos/csgo_project/README.md

 played, and if it was higher than 5 (maximum number of maps possible), we then assumed it was only one map that had been played.

+##### Empty data for players.csv
+During some events, only 1-2 maps were played per match, leaving data for the remaining columns (player stats regarding maps 2 and 3) empty.
+As a result, if maps 2 or 3 were not played during a match, then the player stats for that match will be merely listed as 0.0.

+2015 missing chunks of data (kills, etc.) - investigate

+##### Picks.csv ends in 2016, other CSVs end in 2015

 ### Relevant Sources and Libraries:
 - Kaggle Dataset on CSGO Professional Matches
   - https://www.kaggle.com/mateusdmachado/csgo-professional-matches?select=players.csv